Statistical dynamics of a hard sphere gas: fluctuating Boltzmann equation and large deviations: Limiting pseudo-trajectories and graphical representation of limiting cumulants

 \section{Limiting pseudo-trajectories and graphical representation of limiting cumulants}

 In this section we characterize the limiting cumulants~$\lcum$ by their integral representation.
-This means that we have to specify both the admissible graphs, the limiting pseudo-trajectories and the limiting measure.
+This means that we have to specify both the limiting pseudo-trajectories and the limiting measure.

 We first describe the formal limit of \eqref{eq: decomposition cumulant}.
-To do this, we start by giving a definition of pseudo-trajectories associated with cumulants for fixed~$\eps$.
+To this end, we start by giving a definition of minimal pseudo-trajectories associated with cumulants for fixed~$\eps$.
 Recall that the cumulant $\cum$ of order $n$ corresponds to graphs of size $n$ which are completely connected, either by recollisions, or by overlaps, or by initial correlations.
-The clusterings coming from the initial data, being smaller by a factor $O(\eps)$, will not contribute to the limit, and they will be disregarded in this section.
-The clusterings associated with recollisions and overlaps can be expressed as an additional condition for pseudo-trajectories to be admissible.
+It will be proved in Chapter~\ref{convergence-chap} that